409A Valuation Cost in 2026: Complete Pricing Guide

 - Best for: Late-stage companies, pre-IPO situations

-Hidden Costs to Watch For
+What Hidden Costs Should You Watch For in 409A Valuations?

-Rush Fees
+How Much Do Rush Fees Add?

-A $2,500 base engagement with a 50% rush fee suddenly costs $3,750.
+Rush fees can be substantial — a $2,500 base engagement with a 50% rush fee suddenly costs $3,750.
 Always clarify rush pricing before engagement.

-Revision Fees
+What Do Revision Fees Typically Cost?

-Some providers charge $200-$500 per revision cycle.
+Some providers charge $200–$500 per revision cycle, and others bill hourly ($150–$400/hour) for any changes.
 Others charge hourly rates ($150-$400/hour) for any changes.

 Is a Cheap 409A Valuation Worth the Risk?

 The answer requires understanding what "safe harbor" actually means.
 Safe harbor protection depends on methodology, not provider prestige.
-An AICPA-compliant valuation from a $399 online platform provides identical legal protection to a $10,000 Big 4 engagement.
+An AICPA-compliant valuation from a $499 online platform provides identical legal protection to a $10,000 Big 4 engagement.

-What Makes a Valuation Defensible
+What Makes a 409A Valuation Defensible Against IRS Scrutiny?

 - Methodology Compliance: Must follow AICPA guidelines (OPM, PWERM, CVM)